bocoup/learn-ansible/exercises/tasks-and-idempotency/overview.md

 restores the machine to the correct state.

-Try removing an installation task and note that running the playbook does not remove it!
-Ansible leaves no configuration on the machines it controls.
-Instead, it dynamically introspects the state of the machine on a per-task basis as needed.
-If you need to remove something, you will almost always be altering the `state` directive of the task and setting it to `absent`.
+Try removing an installation task and note that running the playbook does not uninstall the package!
+It is important to understand that Ansible leaves no configuration on the machines it controls.
+Instead, it dynamically introspects the state of the machine on a per-task basis each time it is run.

+If you need to remove something, you will almost always be altering the `state` directive of the task.

 ## LEARNING OBJECTIVES